yudjinn/elc-frontend/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development - currently hits the stage server.
+We can create another env if localhost is server.
 ```
-npm run serve
+npm run dev
 ```

 ### Compiles and minifies for production